aroratina98/Electric-Pump/README.md

 # Electric-Pump
-Using the data for electric pump, deriving valuable information
+Deriving valuable information using the given data for electric pump.